 This contains Glycogen and Fats for energy and also Mitochondria which are the cell's powerhouses, inside which the cell's energy is produced.

-Each muscle fiber itself contains cylindrical organelles known as Myofibrils.
+Each muscle fibre itself contains cylindrical organelles known as Myofibrils.
 Each muscle fiber contains hundreds to thousands of Myofibrils.
 These are bundles of Actin and Myosin proteins which run the length of the muscle fiber and are important in muscle contraction.

 Surrounding the Myofibril there is a network of tubules and channels called the Sarcoplasmic Reticulum in which Calcium is stored which is important in muscle contraction.
 Transverse tubules pass inwards from the Sacrolemma throughout the Myofibril, through which nerve impulses travel.

 Each Myofibril can then be broken down into functional repeating segments called Sarcomeres.
 For more information on Sacomeres and how muscles contract take a look at sliding filament theory.